 Emotional validation and empathy are hugely important relationship skills in and of themselves.
 They are augmented by the third essential relationship skill on our list. . .

 Couples consistently underestimate the impact small gestures of consideration can have on the tone and dynamics of their relationship.
 I’ve seen time and again how leaving a nice card, bringing flowers, allowing the other person to sleep in, preparing a favorite meal, offering a kind word or an affectionate hug, or introducing a soft and loving tone, can quickly put a stop to a tense and negative dynamic and return the relationship to a positive communication track.

 Obviously, flowers or a hug cannot undo every hurt.
 But when things get tense, civility, good will, and consideration are too often replaced by tension, impatience, and negativity.
 One person treats the other poorly, which makes that partner feel less considerate as well—and on and on the vicious cycle goes.

 But breaking out of this negative cycle requires only two or three gestures of good will and consideration, and your partner is likely to begin to respond in kind—provided you also practice empathy and emotional validation.
 (Read How to Test Your Marital Civility.)

 These three relationship skills go hand in hand.
 Together they form a foundation of caring, trust, and connection to which couples can more easily return when they find themselves in times of stress, tension, or emotional distance.
 Of course, for couples to benefit from these skills, they should make an effort to practice them, get better at them, and integrate them into their daily thinking and communication.

-For more detailed instructions for practicing empathy and emotional validation, check out my book, Emotional First Aid: Practical Strategies for Treating Failure, Rejection, Guilt, and Other Everyday Psychological Injuries (Hudson Street Press, 2013).
+For more detailed instructions for practicing empathy and emotional validation, check out my book, Emotional First Aid: Healing Rejection, Guilt, Failure, and Other Everyday Hurts (Plume, 2014).

 Copyright 2014 Guy Winch